jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 **Note:** The first time that you access IBM DevOps Services, you must create an alias that is linked to your IBM id.
 An alias is a unique, publicly visible short name that is used in Git repository paths, Track & Plan, and desktop and command line clients, including the URL for the repository that is created for you.
 For this one-time process, follow the instructions in the window.

-Make sure that the check box to populate the Git repo with the starter application package and automatically deploy the app is selected.
-Click **CONTINUE**.
-When you are prompted, click **CLOSE**.
+Make sure you check "Populate the repository with the starter application package and enable build and deploy".
+Click **CONTINUE**, then **CLOSE**.

 ![Create Git repo dialog][13]

-You successfully created a Git repo, loaded it with additional sample code, and deployed the app.
+You successfully created a Git repo and loaded it with the application starter code.

 ![Git repo success message dialog][14]